Get started with Fortnox ↔ HubSpot

-This describes the process of how to set up and install the app.
+This guide describes how to set up and install the integration.

 Setup in HubSpot